zkp2p/zk-p2p-v1/zkp-mooc-hackathon-submission.md

 ## Technology Overview

-### Background
-Our project is build on top of the zk-email-verify circuit.

 ### Circuits

-We used Circom 2.0 to write our circuits.
-We used circuits written by the zk-email team for the following tasks
+#### ZK-email-verify
+Our project is build on top of the [zk-email-verify]([url](https://github.com/zkemail/zk-email-verify)) project.
+We use the following circuits written in Circom from their repo:
 - **RSA Signature verification**: Verifies a signature signed by a 2048 bit RSA public key
 - **SHA256 Partial hashing**: Completes the sha256 hash given a pre-computed state.
 Allows us to calculate first part of the partial hashes outside the circuit thus reducing proving time.
 - **Regex circuits**: To perform arbitrary regex checks within the circom framework, they implemented a Python program that converts a given regex into a deterministic finite automata (DFA) and then represents the DFA via gate operations in circom code.

+#### Venmo Email regex circuits
-We used their generator scripts to generate our own regex circuits for parsing a venmo email.
+We used their regex circuit generator scripts to generate our own regex circuits for parsing a venmo email.
 Currently we have the following regex circuits:
 - **Venmo MM Regex**: This regex circuit extracts out the venmo mm id from the venmo payment email.
 - **Venmo User Regex**: This regex circuit extracts out the venmo user ID from the venmo payment email
 - **Venmo Message Regex**: This regex circuit extracts out the venmo custom message from the venmo payment email.
 The venmo custom message contains the order ID which needs to be submitted as a public signal on-chain.

-### P2P OnRamp Circuit:
+#### P2P OnRamp Circuit:
-The circuit is designed to verify certain information from an email in a zero-knowledge proof setting.
+This circuit is designed to verify certain information from an email in a zero-knowledge proof setting.
 It checks if the email header and body are correctly signed using RSA and SHA-256, ensuring the email's authenticity.
 It also extracts specific information from the email body, such as the Venmo user ID, Venmo MM ID, and a Venmo message, by matching them against predefined regex patterns.
 The extracted information is then packed into smaller chunks for efficient processing.
 The primary goal of the circuit is to verify the authenticity of the email and extract important information without revealing the complete content of the email.

 |Compilation|Value|
 |------|------|